Topic: Dividend Stocks

 Borrow money to invest and you could benefit in these three ways:

 • Low interest rates favour borrowing to invest: When borrowing money to invest in the stock market, having low interest rates available to you is one of the best signs that it will make financial sense.
-Over long periods, the total annual return on a well-diversified portfolio of high-quality stock market investments runs to as much 7.5% after inflation.
+Over long periods, the total annual return on a well-diversified portfolio of high-quality stock market investments, such as Canadian dividend stocks, runs to as much 7.5% after inflation.

-• You can use your dividends to pay your investment loan interest: If you borrowing money to invest in the stock market, buying well-established, dividend-paying stocks, like those we recommend in our Successful Investor newsletter, should give you regular dividend income and cash flow to pay the interest on your investment loan.
+• You can use your dividends to pay your investment loan interest: If you borrowing money to invest in the stock market, buying well-established, dividend-paying stocks, like the Canadian dividend stocks we recommend in our Successful Investor newsletter, should give you regular dividend income and cash flow to pay the interest on your investment loan.

 Borrowing to invest in dividend stocks can pay off—but it’s not without risks